ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-apptainer.md

     ls

   # Run a container
-    # Option A, run the image file directly
+    # Option A, run the (container image) file directly to perform its function
     ./hello-world_latest.sif
     # Option B, use singluarity/apptainer to run
     apptainer run hello-world_latest.sif